ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 - Limit the number of LPAs allowed to be created over time.
 A rate limit to prevent bad behaviour
 - Permit only one account per email address
-- Email alias prevention or instances of alias check
+- Check for or prevent the use of email aliasing
 - Allow registration of new accounts via third party account providers
 - Verify account via email and SMS before user verification or LPA process
 - Require two factor authentication